mikarinneoracle/phonebook/README.md

 In the `Vue.js` modify the line 1 `API` var to match your ADW ORDS instance url.

-The easiest way is to copy it from the SQL Developer Web url and modify it slightly.
+The easiest way is to copy it from the SQL Developer Web url (see the Step 2) and then modify it slightly.

 E.g